 Dr. Watson provides services throughout the United States and abroad, often focusing upon an individual's wish and right to be treated without the use and reliance upon psychiatric medications.
 For this reason, he can often foster a working alliance with patients often labeled "treatment resistant" and or "non-compliant".
 He welcomes agency referrals for their most difficult patients.
 He also works openly with individuals electing to use psychotropic medications.

-Although Dr. Watson is quite critical of psychotropic medication and understand the harm these medications can cause for many, as described via the research summery links above, he also is able to see how such medications and intervention can be helpful and life saving for others.
-He holds no religious or other forced aversion to a patient's wish to use such interventions, and understands that taking drugs can be very successful for controlling thoughts, feelings and behaviors; however, Dr. Watson specializes in fundamental long lasting psychological treatment...not chemical control.
+Although Dr. Watson is quite critical of psychotropic medications and understands the harm these medications can cause for many, as described via the research summery links above, he also is able to see how such medications and intervention can be helpful and life saving for others.
+He holds no religious or other forced aversion to a patient's wish to use or not use such intervention, and understands that taking drugs can be very successful and dangerous for controlling thoughts, feelings and behaviors.
+Dr. Watson specializes in fundamental long lasting psychological treatment...

 not chemical control.